Amy Schilz

 Dr. Alligood received an MA (2003) from the University of North Carolina at Wilmington and a Ph.D.
 (2007) from West Virginia University.
 She is also a doctoral-level Board Certified Behavior Analyst (BCBA-D).

-For over 10 years, Dr. Alligood has been a behavior scientist at Disney’s Animals, Science, and Environment.
-In that capacity, she uses her expertise in the application of behavior analysis to enhance the welfare of nonhuman animals through cooperative training, environmental enrichment, behavioral problem solving, and behavior change strategies supporting the conservation of wildlife and wild places.
+For over 17 years, Dr. Alligood served as a behavior scientist at Disney’s Animals, Science, and Environment.
+In that capacity, she used her expertise in the application of behavior analysis to enhance the welfare of nonhuman animals through cooperative training, environmental enrichment, behavioral problem solving, and behavior change strategies supporting the conservation of wildlife and wild places.

-Dr. Alligood is a faculty member in the Department of Applied Behavioral Science at the University of Kansas.
+Dr. Alligood is now a faculty member in the Department of Applied Behavioral Science at the University of Kansas.
+Since 2020, she has also been an instructor and consultant at Behavior Works, where she teaches How Research Works and facilitates the monthly Animal Behavior Research Readers discussion group for animal professionals.
 She previously held faculty positions at the Chicago School of Professional Psychology and the University of Florida, where she was a nominee for the 2021 UF College of Liberal Arts and Sciences Teacher of the Year Award.
 She has served in many leadership roles in the Association for Behavior Analysis International, including president of the Applied Animal Behavior Special Interest Group, Coordinator of the Special Interest Groups Board, and At-large Representative to the Executive Council.
-She is also a past president and secretary of the Southeastern Association for Behavior Analysis.
-She is an instructor for the Association of Zoos and Aquariums Environmental Enrichment in Zoo & Aquariums course and general member of the AZA Behavior Advisory Group serving on the Culture Change working group.
+She is also a past president and secretary of the Southeastern Association for Behavior Analysis and a general member of the AZA Behavior Advisory Group serving on the Culture Change working group.

-"I’m a scientist and consultant in the applied field of animal welfare.
-I aim to empower people to shape a better world for the animals under their care and for animals in the wild.
-I work with zoos, aquariums, farms, and animal facilities around the world to establish science-based animal welfare improvement programs.
-My consulting approach is participatory and builds on caregivers’ knowledge, with the goal of turning all animal caregivers into animal welfare scientists by equipping them with the understanding, tools, and confidence to make evidence-based decisions that improve animals’ lives.”
+Dr. Fernandes is a scientist and consultant in the applied field of animal welfare.
+She aims to empower people to shape a better world for the animals under their care.
+She works with zoos, aquariums, farms, and animal facilities around the world to establish science-based animal welfare improvement programs.
+Her consulting approach is participatory and builds on caregivers’ knowledge, with the goal of turning all animal caregivers into animal welfare scientists by equipping them with the understanding, tools, and confidence to make evidence-based decisions that improve animals’ lives.

 Ken Ramirez